Robert-Vardanyan/Robert-Vardanyan/README.md

 # 💫 About Me:
-<br>Hello! 👋 My name is Robert, and I'm an aspiring programmer with a keen interest in artificial intelligence development using Python.
-My main passion is to craft innovative solutions using machine learning and deep learning algorithms.<br>Currently, I'm focused on exploring various libraries and frameworks for machine learning, as well as applying this knowledge to solve real-world problems.<br>I'm eager to exchange knowledge and collaborate on projects in the field of artificial intelligence.
-If you have any ideas or suggestions related to this area, I would love to hear them!<br>Feel free to reach out to me through my LinkedIn or GitHub profile if you have any questions, ideas, or just want to discuss machine learning and artificial intelligence.<br><br>Let's create the future together with artificial intelligence! 🚀
+Hello! 👋 My name is Robert, and I'm a Junior ML Developer with experience in Python for building machine learning models and integrating with databases, using asynchronous programming.
+Participated in various projects involving data analysis, model training, and deployment.
+Founded a startup focused on developing bots for commercial and individual needs, successfully managing the full development lifecycle from concept to implementation.

 ## 🌐 Socials: